barbaravsousa/v4/content/about/index.md

 While I decided the next step for me, I started to learn about programming,which I thought was useful addition to my course, and web development.

-I'm currently taking a graduate degree in software development, [SWitCH](https://portotechhub.com/switch/) in [Instituto Superior de Engenheria do Porto](https://www.isep.ipp.pt/).
+I'm currently taking a graduate degree in software development, [SWitCH](https://portotechhub.com/switch/) in [Instituto Superior de Engenharia do Porto](https://www.isep.ipp.pt/).